vzsky/13-lonely-runners/README.md

 # Remarks

 The implementation doesn't exactly match what described in the article.
 The article describes what ideal implementation is like.
-That work can be found in the `develop` branch.

 We split the work into two parts, `find_cover` and `lift`.
 The first part finds $I(k, p, 1)$ and the second part find $I(k, p, c)$ from result of the first part.